The Ultimate Guide to Placa del Fossar de les Moreres

 4. What’s that poem engraved on the ground?

-It’s called “el fossar de les moreres poema,” and one line reads: “Al fossar de les Moreres no s’hi enterra cap traïdor…” It’s a symbol of Catalan pride and remembrance.
+The famous line from the el fossar de les moreres poema by Frederic Soler reads: “Al fossar de les Moreres no s’hi enterra cap traïdor…” It symbolizes Catalan identity, resistance, and remembrance.

 5. Is this square connected to the War of the Spanish Succession?